jewelsofthought/neshama/site/posts/tol/old/network_examples.md

 A side effect was also that a lot of the local companies emerged from Apartheid cash-rich, and became global in their reach by buying up a lot of other companies when sanctions were lifted.
 An example of this was SA Breweries.

-#### Example: Bowling for Columbine:
+#### Example: Bowling for Columbine

 Michael Moore got K-Mart to agree to stop selling bullets for the automatic weapons that had been used in the Columbine massacre.
 North American Rifle Association boycotted K-Mart and it went down.

 #### Usage: Coca cola principle

 Speaking to boycotts, in a business environment, which runs according to the equations of profit, if you could mobilise a critical mass of people to declare sanctions, it would have an immediate effect on profit.
-The CEO would notice the rapid loss of sales and negotiate to “Make what they want, or they won’t buy”.
+The CEO would notice the rapid loss of sales and negotiate to "Make what they want, or they won't buy".
 In a sense it is speaking the language of the driving force of our society.

 ### Instance 4.
-Language networks.
+Language networks

 In these networks the nodes are words and the links represent relationships among words like significant co-occurrence in texts.

 ### Instance 5.
-Citation networks.
+Citation networks

 An article citation network links scholarly papers through bibliographic references contained in the bibliography of the papers.
 This network is directed and follows the temporal ordering of papers: we cite the past, not the future.
 Hence, cycles are very rare, and a citation network closely resembles a directed acyclic graph.